benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 Execute a request to the [Request Checkout Preview](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-preview-request-checkout-preview-put){:target="new-tab"} endpoint.

-The API ensures that the products, shipping method(s), and shipping address(es) are valid based on Nike pricing and address rules.
+The API ensures that the products, shipping methods, and shipping addresses are valid based on Nike pricing and address rules.
-You can also get product pricing, sales tax, shipping fee and tax, estimated delivery date(s), and checkout subtotals in the response.
+You can also get product pricing, sales tax, shipping fee and tax, estimated delivery dates, and checkout subtotals in the response.

 >**TIP:** For more context, see a step-by-step example of all the requests in a checkout in the diagram in the [Best Practices](#best-practices) section of this document.
 For more info about Payment, see [Adding Payment to Your Experience](/doc/commerce/payment/use-payment.html).